|Online application system opens:||October 15, 2020|

 The Department of Psychology admits graduate students once a year in the Fall term (September) and usually receives over 225 applications, typically accepting 15-20 students each year.
 The Department considers all information provided by the student, including their personal statement and relevant experience, in the admissions process.
 Candidates may also be interviewed in person or by telephone prior to final selection.
 The Department reserves the right to admit only those students for whom research space and an appropriate faculty supervisor is available (see here for faculty members currently recruiting graduate students).

-Students applying with a Bachelor's degree must apply to the MA program, and if admitted must complete all program requirements prior to registration in our graduate programs.
-Applicants with previous graduate coursework may petition the Department for equivalent course credit upon receiving and accepting an offer of admission.
+Students admitted to our graduate programs typically have a Psychology Honours degree or a Psychology Major with strong research experience.
+Students applying with a Bachelor's degree must apply to the MA program, and if admitted, must complete all previous program requirements prior to registration in our graduate programs.
+Applicants who have completed graduate coursework may petition the Department for equivalent course credit upon receiving and accepting an offer of admission.
 Students accepted into the Clinical Program must complete a Criminal Records Check prior to program entry.

 Students seeking admission to the Graduate Programs must submit their online application and upload all supporting documents by the deadline date stated above.
 University regulations require a minimum undergraduate CGPA of 3.0 for consideration for admission to any graduate program at SFU.
-Students with CGPAs under 3.25 are unlikely to be accepted to the graduate programs in Psychology.
-Official transcripts, GRE scores and, if applicable, TOEFL or IELTS results must be mailed to the Department.
-Please note that incomplete applications are not processed.
+Students with CGPAs under 3.5 are unlikely to be accepted to the graduate programs in Psychology.
+Please note that incomplete applications are not considered for admission.

 Simon Fraser University

-- TOEFL or IELTS - International applicants whose primary language is not English, or whose previous education has been conducted in another language, must provide scores on a standardized English test which includes a writing component.
+5. TOEFL or IELTS - International applicants whose primary language is not English, or whose previous education has not been conducted in another language, must provide scores on a standardized English test which includes a writing component.
 Information on both tests can be obtained from the Educational Testing Service (www.ets.org).
-Please see (www.sfu.ca/dean-gradstudies/future/international-applicants/english-language-requirements.htm ) for minimum scores required by the University for admission consideration.
+Please see (https://www.sfu.ca/gradstudies/apply/applying/english-language.html) for minimum scores required by the University for Admission Consideration.